Affiliate links on Android Authority may earn us a commission. Learn more.

-Now that you understand the main differences between unlocked phones and carrier phones, let’s break down why you should (or shouldn’t) buy unlocked or carrier locked!
+Now that you understand the core differences, let’s break down why you should (or shouldn’t) buy unlocked or carrier locked.

 Carrier phones: Advantages

-The biggest advantage to buying a carrier phone is that the carrier will help you pay for it.
-In most cases, if you buy a phone through a wireless carrier, you won’t need to pay for the device outright, which could be nice because the cost of that device could push the $1,000 mark.
+The biggest advantage is that the carrier will often help you pay for it.
+In many cases you won’t need to pay for a device outright, which is helpful when many flagship phones are topping the $1,000 mark.

-You may be able to earn discounts if you have good credit and an account in good standing with the carrier, you can earn significant device discounts.
-This could be anything from a percentage discount or even a buy-one-get-one-free deal, which we see quite often.
-You could also get some free gifts with your purchase, such as cases or other accessories.
+You may be able to earn discounts if you have good credit and a carrier account in good standing.
+This could be anything from a percentage discount to a buy-one-get-one-free deal, which we see quite often.
+You could also get some free gifts with your purchase, such as a case or wireless earbuds.

 The biggest reason to buy carrier-locked is that you likely won't need to pay for it all at once.

-As an added incentive, once you buy a carrier phone, you now have an easy way to get support and service for that device.
-If you come across something that confuses you about your device, you can simply visit your local carrier shop, and they will gladly help you with it.
+As an added incentive, once you buy a carrier phone, you now have an easy way to get support and service.
+If you find something confusing, you can visit your local carrier outlet and they’ll be obligated to help you.
 If your phone has some physical defect, your carrier can help you get it fixed.

-Speaking of getting phones fixed, carriers also usually offer their own insurance plans, which could be cheaper or more comprehensive than plans offered by manufacturers.
-This will give you some peace of mind if you are buying a very expensive new flagship!
+Speaking of repairs, carriers usually offer their own insurance plans, which could be cheaper or more comprehensive than plans offered by manufacturers.
+This will give you peace of mind if you buy an expensive new flagship.